maaljam/angular-swipe/README.md

 Simple vertical/horizontal swipe gesture directives and a swipe service for angular js >= 1.4.
 Small extension of the existing angular $swipe service.

+## Fork Info

+This is a Fork from marmorkuchen-net/angular-swipe.
+It has the following extra features/changes:
+1- Vertical swiping can be enabled/disabled by passing a third paramater to the service swipe.bind(elem,{},true/false) 2- swiping now continutes if the mouse/finger goes out of the element bounds. i.e 'move' handler is called even if the pointer is out.
+Also 'end' handler fires upon releasing in anywhere in the window.

+### Fork -> To do
+1- impelemnt the above features to the directive as well not just the service.

 ## Install

 + Add this line to your *bower.json* dependencies and run *bower install* afterwards.